IT Asset Management Market Size and Share

 IT Asset Management Market Analysis by Mordor Intelligence

-The IT asset management market size is valued at USD 2.09 billion in 2025 and is forecast to reach USD 2.85 billion by 2030, advancing at a 6.32% CAGR during the period.
+The IT asset management market was valued at USD 2.09 billion in 2025 and estimated to grow from USD 2.22 billion in 2026 to reach USD 3.01 billion by 2031, at a CAGR of 6.25% during the forecast period (2026-2031).
 Expanding hybrid-cloud footprints, tighter software-audit regimes, and new sustainability mandates are combining to push IT leaders toward platforms that unify hardware, software, and cloud resource oversight.
 Cloud deployment models are widening their lead because they simplify implementation and align with subscription-based IT consumption.
 At the same time, AI-driven discovery and FinOps features are moving from “nice-to-have” capabilities to baseline expectations as enterprises chase faster time-to-value and audit cost avoidance.
 Competition remains moderate: global suite vendors dominate large deals, yet focused specialists are seizing growth niches in vertical compliance and carbon-reporting modules.

 Key Report Takeaways